kaayush163/Huntfood/README.md

 # FOODHunt

-#this is my web application showing details of groceries available food in rsataurant
+#this is my web application showing details of groceries available food in restaurant of Hyderabad

 https://food-hunt-app.herokuapp.com/